zulamit/zwallet/docs/advanced/pnl.md

 4. Total P/L (Realized + Unrealized)
 5. Quantity and table (scroll right)
 6. Tap/Hold to browse the chart
-7. Adjust the time range in the Settings page
+7. Adjust the time range on the Settings page

 ## Remarks

-- The app uses the daily price data from CoinGecko.
+- The app uses daily price data from CoinGecko.
 There is only one price per day and therefore it will not take intraday movements into consideration
 - The historical price it uses could be different from your actual